AnonymousWP/Grayhive/README.md

 The Python scripts used come from [Recon InfoSec](https://github.com/ReconInfoSec/graylog2thehive).
 They have also written [a blog](https://blog.reconinfosec.com/integrating-graylog-with-thehive/) about it.
 Credits to them for making these scripts.

-**NOTE:** following/executing the next steps assume that the script is already on the server.
+**NOTE:** following/executing the next steps assume that the Dockerfile is already on the server.
 It's also recommended to execute the steps as sudo'er.

-1. It's important that the server can only send alerts via port 5000; not receive.
-Thus we'll block/drop incoming traffic on port 5000.

-    ```shell
-    sudo iptables -A INPUT -p tcp --destination-port 5000 -j DROP
-    sudo iptables-save
-    ```

 1. Configure SSL certificate paths in `app.py`, or comment out all context lines if not using SSL

-1. Copy `init.d/graylog2thehive.service` to `/etc/systemd/system/graylog2thehive.service`:

-    ```shell
-    sudo cp init.d/graylog2thehive.service /etc/systemd/system/graylog2thehive.service
-    ```

 1. Set your Hive API key in `/etc/systemd/system/graylog2thehive.service` for the `HIVE_SECRET_KEY`